Shivaay: Production

-The shooting of the film started in November 2014, with the majority shot in Mussoorie, Bulgaria and Hyderabad.
+Principal photography began in November 2014, with the majority of filming taking place in Mussoorie, Bulgaria, and Hyderabad.

 Soundtrack

 Shivaays soundtrack was composed by Mithoon with a guest vocal appearance by the British pop-rock band The Vamps.
-The lyrics were penned by Sayeed Quadri and Sandeep Shrivastava.
+The lyrics were written by Sayeed Quadri and Sandeep Shrivastava.

 On 11 September 2016 the title track, "Bolo Har Har Har", was released, sung by Mithoon, Mohit Chauhan, Sukhwinder Singh, Badshah, Megha Sriram Dalton, and Anugrah.
 The second song, "Darkhaast", was released on 22 September 2016, and featured vocals by Arijit Singh and Sunidhi Chauhan.

 All music rights of Shivaay were acquired by T-Series.